 Medium and large shelters usually have three walls with one open side, suitable for sleeping during inclement weather.

 Caravan Parks, Hotels, Motels, B&Bs and Self-Contained Cottages

 There are many commercial accommodation options available near the trail, or in towns the trail passes through or near to.
 Information about many of these is provided below.

 There are over 75 ‘Water tanks’ (at campsites and ‘walk-in’ sites) and ‘Water only locations’ along the trail.
 Due to remote location of some of the tanks and the dry summers, particularly in the northern regions, water supplies can be unreliable.

 Walkers, especially through walkers, need to be aware that water and its quality cannot be guaranteed along the Trail.
-You can check the latest reports of water levels by checking the ‘More Info‘ section of each site in the Accommodation listing below.
+You can check the latest reports of water levels by checking Water Tank Levels page.

 Walkers are encouraged to report the level of water held in tanks.
 You can help other walkers and our Office Volunteers keep a track of water supplies.
-Tell us about tank water levels and quality in the ‘Leave a Reply’ comment box in the ‘More Info‘ section of each site in the Accommodation listing.
+Tell us about tank water levels and quality using this link to our Report a Tank Level page.
+You can select the tank site using a ‘drop down’ list of tanks.

 Whilst we endeavour to have up to date information on water levels on all our tanks, due to the remote location of some, this is not always possible.